Jail and Inmate Search in Utah

 |Unknown or not reported:||0|

-Operating off an annual budget of $320 million, Utah manages 27 jails and seven prisons.
+Operating off an annual budget of $320 million, the state manages 27 jails and seven prisons.
 Within those facilities, they supervise 10,716 prisoners.
-The Utah community corrections system also oversees another 14,866 people on probation and 4000 inmates on parole.
-Based on one hundred thousand residents, Utah has an overall incarceration rate of 201, a property crime rate of 2,952 and a violent crime rate of 243.
-Utah’s Department of Corrections runs with a staff of 2,400 employees, and it costs them $29,349 per inmate per year.
+The state community corrections system also oversees another 14,866 people on probation and 4000 inmates on parole.
+Based on one hundred thousand residents, UT has an overall incarceration rate of 201, a property crime rate of 2,952 and a violent crime rate of 243.
+The state’s Department of Corrections runs with a staff of 2,400 employees, and it costs them $29,349 per inmate per year.